-Gül Güner Akdogan, Chair of the Committee, represented the Committee during the WGI visit (organised by the Chair of the Working Group on Integration) to Sarajevo in September 2014 and to Latvia in November 2014.
-During these visits, the possibility of organising education Workshops in these countries was investigated; and it was agreed with the hosts in Sarajevo, to organise one, on September 3-4th, 2015.
-For Latvia, it is agreed to hold one in 2016,
+Gül Güner Akdogan, Chair of the Committee, represented the Committee during the WGI visit (organised by the Chair of the Working Group on Integration) to Sarajevo, Bosnia and Hertzegovina in September 2014 and to Riga, Latvia in November 2014.
+During these visits, the possibility of organising education workshops in these countries was explored; and it was agreed with the hosts in Sarajevo, to organise one, on September 3-4th, 2015.
+For Riga, it is agreed to hold one in 2016.